Johannes Smemo: Education and career

 Education was important in his family as he was growing up.
 Many in the family were teachers, so books, music and living Christianity were part of his everyday life.
 He first went to the "Fredly kristelige ungdomsskole" (a Christian elementary school) in Børsa.
 At that school in 1914-1915 he has a religious breakthrough and accepted Christ as his savior.
 Later he went to school in Volda in 1916, followed by attending the Trondheim Cathedral School, where he took his examen artium in 1919.
 He immediately went on to the Norwegian School of Theology in Oslo where he received a Cand.theol. degree in 1924.

-He began his career as an assistant priest at Bragernes Church in Drammen from 1925 until 1933.
-He then moved on to be the parish priest for the parish of Sør-Fron for one year from 1933 until 1934.
+He began his career as an assistant priest at Bragernes Church in Drammen Municipality from 1925 until 1933.
+He then moved on to be the parish priest for Sør-Fron Municipality for one year from 1933 until 1934.
 Then, in 1934, he was hired as the rector at the Norwegian School of Theology in Oslo, a position he held through the war years.
 During this time he was the editor of the Luthersk Kirketidende newspaper from 1938 until 1946.
 He played an active role in the leadership of the Church's resistance movement during the Occupation of Norway by Nazi Germany.
 For this reason, he was imprisoned at the Berg concentration camp from 11 November 1944 until the end of the war in May 1945.

 After the war in 1946, he was appointed to be the Bishop of the Diocese of Agder.
 He held that position at the Kristiansand Cathedral until 1951 when he was appointed to be the Bishop of the Diocese of Oslo.
 He also chaired the psalm commission of the Church of Norway from 1954 to 1968.
 As Bishop of Oslo, he officiated at the funerals for Crown Princess Märtha (in 1954) and King Haakon VII (in 1957), both at the Oslo Cathedral.
 He also gave the sermon at the consecration ceremony for the new King Olav V in 1958 at the Nidaros Cathedral in Trondheim.
 Smemo remained Bishop of Oslo from 1951 until his retirement in 1968.